predict-legacy/PredictIO-iOS/README.md

     // This may result in missed events!
     // NOTE: SDK still launches after this error! break

+    case .locationPermission(let authStatus)?:
+    // There is a problem with the user's location permissions.
+    // They may need to be requested by your app or the permission
+    // is not available on this user's device. switch authStatus {
+    	case .notDetermined:
+      	// Background location permission has not been requested yet.
+      	// You need to call `requestAlwaysAuthorization()` on your
+      	// CLLocationManager instance where it makes sense to ask for this
+        // permission in your app.
+      	break

+      	case .restricted:
+		// This application is not authorized to use location services.
+Due
+		// to active restrictions on location services, the user cannot change
+		// this status, and may not have personally denied authorization break

+      	case .authorizedWhenInUse:
+      	// User has only granted 'When In Use' location permission, and
+        // with that it is not possible to determine trips which are made. break

+      	case .denied:
+      	// User has flat out denied to give any location permission to
+      	// this application.
+      	break
+    }

     case nil:
     // No error, SDK started with no problems print("Successfully started PredictIO SDK!")